flowdock/api-docs/docs/Users.md

 ## List all users

-List all users visible to the authenticated user.
+List all users visible to the authenticated user, i.e. a combined set of users from all the organizations of the authenticated user.
+If the authenticated user is admin in the organization, all users are returned.
+Otherwise only users that are in the same flows as the authenticated user are returned.

 ```
 GET /users